 With its temperate climate and diverse geography of rugged mountains to stunning coastlines, Victoria is regarded as one of the most versatile wine-growing regions in the world.
 Each area has its own unique personality, with different foods, nature, and local culture and producing its own set of varietals.

 King Valley Prosecco Road is the home of Australian Prosecco with a rich Italian heritage.
-This area is further out, about three hours from Melbourne.
-The King Valley region is centered on the King River with rolling hills, lush landscapes, and a soil rich in nutrients for cooler climate mountainous grapes.
-Ripe for the cultivation and harvesting of fine Italian grapes, it became a mecca for Prosecco in the early 2000’s and is known as Prosecco Road today.
+This area is worth the three hours drive from Melbourne.
+Centered on the King River with rolling hills, lush landscapes, the areas has a soil rich in nutrients for cooler climate mountainous grapes.
+It became a mecca for Prosecco in the early 2000’s and is known as Prosecco Road today.

 Wine in this area started in 1889 with the Brown Brothers, when John Frances Brown came over from Scotland to Milawa Victoria with his family during the gold rush.
 The Victorian government, under the auspices of Australian viticulturist Francois de Costella had decided this area had a fabulous climate for planting vineyards.
 King Valley’s location in the valley allows the vines to heat in the summer days with the wind in the evening cooling the fruit to produce more aromatic wines.